gvwilson/sdxpy/src/db/index.md

 rather than just refer to the user's objects.
 Since we don't want the database tied to any particular kind of record, records must know how to pack and unpack themselves.
-We could have use the techniques of [%x binary %], but to make our test and sample output a little more readable, we will pack numbers as strings with a [%g null_byte "null byte" %] `\0` between each string:
+We could have used the techniques of [%x binary %], but to make our test and sample output a little more readable, we will pack numbers as strings with a [%g null_byte "null byte" %] `\0` between each string: